Early Childhood Studies (final year entry)

 • Reflective Practice

 You’ll enhance your confidence and skills in working as a practitioner in an early years setting.
-You’ll discuss current issues, and reflect on your own practice in the light of current policy and research.
-As a group, we’ll focus on reflection as means of bringing together theory and practice, with an emphasis on group reflection.
+You’ll discuss current issues and reflect on your own practice in the light of current policy and research.
+Working within a group, you’ll focus on reflection as means of bringing together theory and practice, with an emphasis on group reflection.
 You might focus on issues such as:

 • deepening understandings of curriculum organisation and delivery